Assertions features

 Object assertions apply to any .NET reference type (i.e. not value types, like

-int
+int and double).

-Assertion | Description |
+| Assertion | Description |

 BeNull() |

-Object reference must be null .
+Object reference must be null.

 |